 ¶ TV Channels

-A page that is to be used as the main linear TV-channel browsing UI.
+A template that is to be used as the main linear TV-channel browsing UI.
 This is the traditional TV-channel experience and it will be linked to a TV-button on the remote-control if available.

-Typically this page includes a TV-channel list, current/next EPG, channel category selection, a way to open the channel audio selection and a way to open the channel subtitle selection.
+Typically this template includes a TV-channel list, current/next EPG, channel category selection, a way to open the channel audio selection and a way to open the channel subtitle selection.

 ¶ Radio Channels

-A page that is to be used as the main linear Radio-channel browsing UI.
+A template that is to be used as the main linear Radio-channel browsing UI.
 This is the traditional Radio-channel experience.

 ¶ Power On

-A page that will display every time the TV is powered on.
-This can be used as a promotional page and should/could be designed so that it exits to the main menu on user input.
-If this page is not set, the main menu will display on power-on.
+A template that will display every time the TV is powered on.
+This can be used as a promotional template and should/could be designed so that it exits to the main menu on user input.
+If this template is not set, the main menu will display on power-on.

 ¶ Welcome

-A page that is meant to be displayed as the welcome message for a newly checked in guest.
+A template that is meant to be displayed as the welcome message for a newly checked in guest.

 Parameters